pytorch/pytorch/docs/source/quantization.rst

 Eager Mode Quantization is a beta feature.
 User needs to do fusion and specify where quantization and dequantization happens manually, also it only supports modules and not functionals.

 FX Graph Mode Quantization is a new automated quantization framework in PyTorch, and currently it's a prototype feature.
 It improves upon Eager Mode Quantization by adding support for functionals and automating the quantization process, although people might need to refactor the model to make the model compatible with FX Graph Mode Quantization (symbolically traceable with ``torch.fx``).
+Note that FX Graph Mode Quantization is not expected to work on arbitrary models, we will integrate it into domain libraries like torchvision and users will be able to quantize models similar to the ones in supported domain libraries with FX Graph Mode Quantization.
+For arbitrary models we'll provide general guidelines, but to actually make it work, users might need to be familiar with ``torch.fx``, especially on how to make a model symbolically traceable.

 The following table compares the differences between Eager Mode Quantization and FX Graph Mode Quantization: